 Clerics combine the helpful magic of healing and inspiring their allies with spells that harm and hinder foes.
 They can provoke awe and dread, lay curses of plague or poison, and even call down flames from heaven to consume their enemies.
 For those evildoers who will benefit most from a mace to the head, clerics depend on their combat training to let them wade into melee with the power of the gods on their side.

 DIVINE AGENTS

 Not every acolyte or officiant at a temple or shrine is a cleric.
-Some priests are called to a simple life of temple service, carrying out their gods' will through prayer and sacrifice, not by magic and strength of arms.
-In some cities, priesthood amounts to a political office, viewed as a stepping stone to higher positions of authority and involving no communion with a god at all.
-True clerics are rare in most hierarchies.
+Some priests are called to a simple life of temple service, carrying out their gods' will through prayer and

 CLASSES